Living

 • The Soul of a New Machine — Tracy Kidder.
 1981.
 Reportage on the small Data General team that built the Eagle minicomputer through eighteen-hour days and steady burnout.

 • The Gift — Lewis Hyde.
 1983.
-An argument that art operates in a gift economy distinct from market exchange, and what is lost when commodity logic absorbs creative labor.
+An argument that art moves in a gift economy distinct from market exchange, and an accounting of what is lost when commodity logic swallows creative labor.

 • The Real World of Technology — Ursula M. Franklin.
 1989.
-Massey Lectures distinguishing “holistic” from “prescriptive” technologies and tracing how the latter reshape social relations.
+The Massey Lectures that distinguish “holistic” from “prescriptive” technologies, and trace how the prescriptive kind reshapes social relations.

 How the list grows

-Additions are proposed by amendment, the same way other doctrine is amended.
-A new entry should name why it belongs alongside the others — what practice it serves, what it asks of the reader.
-Entries are not removed once added; they may be marked as superseded or out of print, but the record stays.
+Additions come by amendment, the same way the rest of the doctrine is amended.
+A new entry should say why it belongs among the others: what practice it serves, and what it asks of the reader.
+Once added, an entry is never removed.
+It may be marked superseded or out of print, but the record stays.